 Or if you’re writing a Victorian period piece.
 Or something set in San Francisco or Berkeley during the Summer of Love.
 Maybe a story about the Columbine shootings or another famous, time-specific event or historical period.

 Now, there is a caveat to this.
 The event or period really has to be central to the events of your own novel.
 In other words, there has to be a dang good reason for you to be setting your book in another time.
 If you’re setting your book in the 90s just because there’s a scene of your characters finding out that Princess Di has died in a car crash and then reacting to that, but there’s really no bigger plot or theme connection than that one scene, I don’t think that’s a strong enough reason for the “historical” story setting.

 The 20th Century is Considered Historical Fiction (Don’t Shoot the Messenger)

 Just in case I offended you there, that wasn’t my intention.
-While I think it sounds a little silly, believe it or not, the 60s, 70s, 80s, and even 90s are “dated” now in terms of MG and YA fiction, especially in a market where the overwhelming number of books are set in an undefined contemporary, near-future, or future setting.
+While I think it sounds a little silly, believe it or not, the 60s, 70s, 80s, and even 90s are now considered historical fiction in children’s books — especially in a market where the overwhelming number of books are set in an undefined contemporary, near-future, or future setting.
 So if you think you’re writing an awesome contemporary book that just so happens to be set in the 80s and everyone is doing their hair like Molly Ringwald…you’re writing historical.